 The battle at Ste.
 Mère-Église was made famous by paratrooper John Steel, who landed on the church, entangling his parachute in the steeple.
 He was cut down and taken prisoner by the Germans and later released by the Americans.
 An effigy of John Steel is suspended on the church steeple today.

-On D-Day a Valley Forge flag was raised in pursuit of freedom on Omaha Beach in Normandy.
+D-Day A Valley Forge flag was raised in pursuit of freedom on Omaha Beach in Normandy.
 Omaha Beach was one of five landing beaches, codenamed by the Allied Expeditionary Forces in the Normandy Invasion, a.k.a.
 "Operation Overlord."
 The invasion did not run smoothly, and the high death toll of more than 2,000 people gave the beach the name "Bloody Omaha."
 It was one of the most difficult assault landings in military history, but its success was important to the success of the entire Allied Invasion.
 Eventually the beach was secured.

 Other Battles Valley Forge flags were also flown in the Korean Conflict, the Vietnam War, and more recent wars.
 With the high demand for U.S. flags, the military and government contracts became the core business of Valley Forge Flag.
 The company is still a leading flag supplier to the U.S. government.